-Drawing from the information provided to the EEAP, the presentations and discussions with the academic staff, students and stakeholders, several key observations can be made regarding the PSP Advanced Technologies of Computer Systems.
+Drawing from the information provided to the EEAP, the presentations and discussions with the academic staff, students and stakeholders, several key observations can be made regarding the PSP Cybersecurity.

 There are no significant concerns regarding the interaction between students and staff.
 Students consistently receive equitable and respectful treatment, guidance and counselling on courses and projects fostering a positive educational environment that promotes motivation and participation.
-The library and IT resources (Open e-Class, MS teams, FITITOLOGIO, Web sites of the Department and progamme) are readily accessible to students, who are actively encouraged to utilize these facilities and seek guidance from their staff as needed.
+The library and IT resources (e.g. Open e-Class, MS teams, Web sites of the Department and progamme) are readily accessible to students, who are actively encouraged to utilize these facilities and seek guidance from the staff as needed.

 The projects assigned to students seem to effectively hone their technical and soft skills.
-The proposed Thesis projects provide students with ample opportunities to work on and specialize in topics of particular interest with some of them leading to publications.
+The proposed Thesis project provide students with ample opportunities to work on and specialize in topics of particular interest with some of them leading to publications.
 Overall, students receive adequate support, ensuring they can continue their studies with confidence.

-The course evaluations are good but the student participation data is not given.
+The course evaluations are good but the students' participation data is not given.
 The EEAP noted that there is no official student representation in the quality assurance processes for the programme and students must rely on direct communication with teaching staff or the programme's coordinator.

-The student's participation in exchange programmes with other institutions and ERASMUS + is encouraged and organized by the Department and UNIWA.
+The students' participation in exchange programmes with other institutions and ERASMUS + is encouraged and organized by the Department and UNIWA.

-The PSP Advanced Technologies of Computer Systems of the Department of Informatics and Computer Engineering at UNIWA demonstrates a strong commitment to student-centred learning, with positive interactions between students and staff.
-Equally important, and as pointed out by all external stakeholders, the programme claims high-level graduates with contemporary knowledge on Communication Networks and Distributed Applications Environments.

-From the provided documentation and discussions, the EEAP can state that the PSP 'New Generation Communication Networks and Distributed Applications Environments' is good and well appreciated by the students and stakeholders.
+The PSP Cybersecurity of the Department of Informatics and Computer Engineering at UNIWA demonstrates a strong commitment to student-centered learning, with positive interactions between students and staff.
+Equally important, and as pointed out by all external stakeholders, the programme claims high-level graduates with contemporary knowledge in several aspects of Cybersecurity.
+From the provided documentation and discussions, the EEAP can state that the PSP Cybersecurity is good and well appreciated by the students and stakeholders.
+It is noted that the programme is oriented towards individuals who are simultaneously working and according to the discussions with the students, the time dedicated to studying is between 2 to 5 hrs a week.
+This study- time is considered insufficient for a Master's programme.
+The EEAP recommends that the programme should be aware of the student's involvement in their study and make sure that there is no compromise on the learning outcomes and level of the graduates.

-Principle 3: Student-centred le earning,
+Principle 3: Stud dent-centred le earning,

-teaching, and ass sessment
+teaching, and assessr ment

 Fully compliant Х

-Substantially com npliant
+Substantially complia nt

-Partially complian nt
+Partially compliant

 Non-compliant

-- R3.1.
-Officially introduce student representation in the quality assurance processes. - R3.2.
-Evaluate each course and report the data independently instead of a single total average per semester/year. - R3.3.
-Compare the curriculum, structure and output with other similar programmes in Greece and abroad and highlight its novelty. - R3.4.
-Consider giving some courses in English to internationalize the programme.
+R3.1.
+Officially introduce student representation in the quality assurance processes.

+R3.2.
+Evaluate each course and report the data independently instead of a total average per semester/year.